MUH888/mls-listings-planner-hector-v3.3-done/README.md

-# real-estate-listing-map
+# Real Estate Listing Map
-Real estate listings managed in Google Maps.
+Real estate listings sourced from an Excel file and used with the Google Maps API.